akaspin/calcium/README.md

 * Completely predictable behavior.
 * Browser-first.
 Support for node.js only if it does not interfere.

+# Depenndencies

+Calcium depends to *underscore.js* (or *lodash.js*).
+Also, for ajax and DOM manipulations, some Calcium components uses jQuery (or Zepto).

 # Namespace and subclassing

 All Calcium located inside `Ca` namespace.